What should I do if I think I may be pregnant?

 Will I have to pay for the abortion?

 Our staff are specially trained to work in the abortion service, and will be understanding of your situation and needs.
-You will be able to discuss your own situation and how you feel about the pregnancy.
+You will be able to discuss your own circumstances and how you feel about the pregnancy.

 What will happen at the clinic?